mtmanning93/Reach_reports/README_testing.md

 ### Lighthouse
 --------------

-All site pages underwent a Lighthouse test, the goal here was to get all green scores, through; performance, accessibilty, best practices and SEO.
+All site pages underwent a Lighthouse test, the goal here was to get all green scores, through; performance, accessibility, best practices and SEO.
 After making some minor tweaks to some of the pages I was able to 'reach' 85 or higher in all of the categories on each of the site pages.
+Click the dropdowns below to see the lighthouse screenshots from each page.

 <details>
 <summary>Home</summary>